Introducing Open Context: AI Memory, Portable and Private

 This matters for a specific audience: developers who work with proprietary code, healthcare professionals, lawyers, and anyone whose conversations contain information they wouldn't want leaving their machine.
 The local-first design isn't a limitation — it's the point.

 Open Context's local processing model means no telemetry, no remote inference, and no account required.
 Data lives in ~/.opencontext/ — a plain JSON directory you own entirely.
-According to the Stack Overflow Developer Survey 2025, 46% of developers actively distrust AI output, with data privacy a leading concern.
-Open Context is structurally designed for that 46%.Where does Open Context fit in the AI ecosystem?
+According to the Stack Overflow Developer Survey 2025, trust in AI accuracy has fallen to just 33% — down from 40% the year prior — with 46% of developers now actively distrusting AI outputs and only 3% expressing high confidence.
+Open Context is structurally designed for that skeptical majority: your data never leaves your machine, and you never have to trust a vendor's privacy policy.
+On-device AI is also increasingly the compliance-friendly path: the EU AI Act becomes fully applicable August 2, 2026, and GDPR cumulative fines have reached €5.88 billion — making local-first architecture a structurally safer choice.

 The AI assistant market has fragmented in the best possible way.
 Different tools are genuinely better at different tasks — Claude for reasoning and long-form writing, ChatGPT for broad general use, Gemini for Google Workspace integration.
 Power users don't pick one and stop there.
 They use all of them, and they're constantly rebuilding context from scratch.